 Step-by-step workflow:

-Navigate to BitLocker Drive Encryption: Windows System > Control Panel > System and Security > BitLocker Drive Encryption or just search for “Manage Bitlocker” in Windows Settings.
+Navigate to BitLocker Drive Encryption: Start Menu > All > Windows Tools > Control Panel > System and Security > BitLocker Drive Encryption or just search for “Manage BitLocker” in Windows Settings.

-Plug in a USB drive you’d like to use to store encrypted footage on.
+Plug in a USB drive to store the encrypted footage.
 Similar to BitLocker’s full-disk encryption feature, BitLocker To Go will keep and automatically encrypt existing files on the drive without the need to start from a blank drive.
-In this example, we’ll be using a 32GB Micro Center USB drive, but other USB drives of all shapes and sizes will work too.
+In this example, we’ll be using a 32GB Micro Center USB drive, but USB drives of all shapes and sizes will work too.

-Note: If Windows is having trouble recognizing the drive you plugged in or doesn’t recognize the drive’s full capacity, it may not be formatted in a way that Windows can use.
-If that’s the case, format the drive with a file format Windows can read (such as NTFS) before continuing.
-Formatting a drive will permanently delete any files it contains, so make sure to copy out any file you want to keep, then copy those files back in once the drive is formatted.
+Note: If Windows is having trouble recognizing the drive you’ve plugged in, or doesn’t recognize the drive’s full capacity, it may not be formatted in a way that Windows can use.
+If that’s the case, reformat the drive with a file system Windows can read (such as NTFS) before continuing.
+Formatting a drive will permanently delete any files it contains, so make sure to copy out any files you want to keep, then copy them back in once the drive is formatted.

 After clicking on the drive you want to encrypt, click “Turn on BitLocker.”

 BitLocker offers different options for securing your encrypted drive.
-You can use a password, or you can use a supported smartcard, which will let you use a physical security key you plug in to your computer’s USB port (with an additional PIN you have to memorize) to unlock your external drive.
+You can use a password, or you can use a supported smart card, which will let you unlock your external drive using a physical security key you plug into your computer’s USB port (with an additional PIN you have to memorize).

-For this guide, we’ll be using a password for securing this external drive.
-As with any password, we recommend making it long, unique (not used for anything else) and random.
-Check our guide on choosing strong passwords or let a password manager do the heavy lifting for you.
+For this guide, we’ll be using a password to secure this external drive.
+As with any password, we recommend making it long, unique (not used for anything else), and random.
+See our guide on choosing strong passwords or let a password manager do the heavy lifting for you.

 Check “Use a password to unlock the drive,” type in the password you want to use, then click “Next.”

 BitLocker To Go requires at least one recovery option in case you forget your password.
-This is a special decryption key that’s unique to the drive you're encrypting.
-Each option has its own unique caveats to consider:
+This is a special decryption key that’s unique to the drive you’re encrypting.
+Each option has caveats to consider:

-• Save to a file: Saving your recovery key gives you the ability to save the recovery key in a text file on your computer — if your computer is reasonably protected from malware and preferably also has its internal drive protected with full disk encryption, which can also be done with BitLocker.
-Keep in mind, however, not to save the file someplace a cloud service like Microsoft’s OneDrive or Dropbox would sync it to the cloud.
+• Save to a file: You can also save the recovery key in a text file on your computer — if your computer is reasonably protected from malware and, preferably, has its internal drive protected with full disk encryption, which can also be done with BitLocker.
+Be sure not to save the file someplace a cloud service like Microsoft’s OneDrive or Dropbox would sync it to the cloud.

-• Print the recovery key: Printing your recovery key on paper simplifies the protection of your recovery key to protecting a piece of unhackable technology: paper.
-That being said, papers get lost and damaged, so consider investing in a safe to keep sensitive physical documents in.
+• Print the recovery key: Printing your recovery key on paper simplifies its protection to a piece of unhackable technology — paper.
+That being said, paper gets lost or damaged, so consider investing in a safe to keep sensitive physical documents in.
 For this guide, we’ll be going with this option.

-Click “Print the recovery key”, use the Print dialog to send it to your printer, then click Next.
+Click “Print the recovery key,” use the Print dialogue to send it to your printer, then click “Next.”

-Next, you’ll be prompted to choose whether to encrypt just currently used space on your drive, or opt to encrypt the entire drive.
-The latter is a much slower process, potentially taking a few hours depending on the size of the drive.
-However, we recommend it since unused space may still have bits of files that were previously on the drive which can be extracted out through forensics software in the event your external drive is lost or seized.
+You’ll then be prompted to choose whether to encrypt only the currently used space on your drive or the entire drive.
+The latter is a much slower process, potentially taking a few hours, depending on the size of the drive.
+However, we recommend it since unused space may still have bits of files that were previously on the drive.
+Those can be extracted through forensics software in the event your external drive is lost or seized.

 BitLocker To Go offers two encryption modes: “New” or “Compatible.”

-We have one final step before encryption begins.
-We need to make sure we’re ready to start a process that could take anywhere from several minutes to a few hours.
-Because this process can be time- and power-intensive, we recommend anyone doing this on a laptop plug it into a power source before continuing.
+You have one final step before encryption begins.
+You need to make sure you’re ready to start a process that could take anywhere from several minutes to a few hours.
+Because this process can be time- and power-intensive, we recommend laptops be plugged into a power source before continuing.

 While the drive is being encrypted, it’s safe to use your computer to do other things, like checking email and streaming movies, so long as the drive is still plugged in.

-If you plan on stepping away from your computer and need to close its lid (if it’s a laptop), or remove the drive to continue the encryption process elsewhere, be sure to click “Pause” before doing so, then once you’re ready to continue, plug the drive back in, unlock it with the password you set, and let it continue.
+If you plan to step away from your computer and need to close its lid (if it’s a laptop), or remove the drive to continue the encryption process elsewhere, be sure to click “Pause” first.
+Once you’re ready to continue, plug the drive back in, unlock it with the password you set, and let it continue.

 Once the drive is done encrypting, you can click “Close.”